procrastinate-org/procrastinate/docs/howto/django.rst

 .. code-block:: console

-    $ (venv) pip install procrastinate 'procrastinate[django]'
+    $ (venv) pip install 'procrastinate[django]'

-This tells pip to install procrastinate but also to consider the extra dependencies from the group of dependencies named ``django``.
+This tells pip to install procrastinate and consider the extra dependencies from the group of dependencies named ``django``.
 For now, this group only contains Django itself, which you likely already have in your project's dependencies.
 So why bother?

 Specifying your dependency to the "``django`` extras" will ensure that your Django version and the one we support stay in sync through time (for now, we